France-ioi/taskgrader/README.md

 A task can be just test cases.
 The task can be built and tested like this:

 * We start our task in a folder with `taskstarter.py init`; it will give us a base task structure we can use as reference
-* We put in the right subfolder files `test1.in` and `test2.in`, the test cases input files
+* We put the test cases input files `test1.in` and `test2.in` in the subfolder `tests/files/`
-* We put in the same subfolder `test1.out` and `test2.out`, the right output of these test cases
+* We put in the same subfolder `test1.out` and `test2.out`, the correct output of these test cases
-* We can write a right solution, for instance `sol-ok-c.c` in this example
+* We can write a valid solution, for instance `sol-ok-c.c` in this example
 * We can test this solution with `taskstarter.py testsol tests/gen/sol-ok-c.c`, it will say the solution got a grade of 100 for each test

 When the task is only test cases, the tools will use default programs as sanitizer and checker.
-The solution will get a perfect grade (100) if its output is exactly the expected output (`test1.out` for the test case `test1.in`, ...), or a 0 grade if its output is different.
+The solution will get a perfect grade (100) if its output is the expected output (`test1.out` for the test case `test1.in`, ...), or a 0 grade if its output is different.

 We can add our solution to the "correct solutions" with `taskstarter.py addsol -g 100 -l c tests/gen/sol-ok-c.c`.
 It means that each time we'll test the task, the solution will be tested against the task, and `-g 100` means we expect the solution to get a grade of 100 each time.
 It allows to test against regressions, that is to say that after modifications, that the task still gives the right grade to our known solutions.